By Ted Lipien for Cold War Radio Museum

 Unlike the OWI editors and publishers of this pamphlet, Henry Wallace, who had served as Secretary of Agriculture under President Roosevelt from 1933 to 1940 and as Vice President from 1941 to 1945, eventually publicly disavowed his speeches and statements praising Soviet socialism and Joseph Stalin.

-Mira Złotowska seemed to had been highly valued for her propaganda work by her Office of War Information superiors who wanted to see advance in her government career.
+Mira Złotowska seemed to had been highly valued for her propaganda work by her Office of War Information superiors who wanted to see her advance in her government career.
 One rapid promotion request was, however, questioned in September 1943 by an OWI manager who observed that “there is still not sufficient concrete evidence of exceptional performance.”
 She received, however, an overall excellent efficiency rating.

 An undated justification for “rapid promotion” when Złotowska worked for the OWI unit producing propaganda pamphlets for overseas consumption, described her educational and work background more or less accurately but without mentioning her collaboration with a Communist Party newspaper, for which she was reportedly briefly arrested in Poland.